Be Kind. Make a Difference

 Our founder and visionary leader passed away on June 27, 2021, after a short battle with cancer, at the age of 77.
 Like so many, we mourn his loss but continued to be inspired by his lifelong commitment to kindness.

-Rabbi Dr. Reuven P. Bulka, C.M., was ordained by Rabbi Jacob Joseph Rabbinical Seminary in 1966, received a Ph.D. in Logotherapy from the University of Ottawa in 1971, and an honourary doctorate from Carleton University in 2006.
-He has been the spiritual leader of Congregation Machzikei Hadas in Ottawa since 1967, and since September, 2015 is its Rabbi Emeritus.
-In June 2013, Rabbi Bulka was appointed to the Order of Canada. .He hosts Sunday Night with Rabbi Bulka on CFRA and chairs the Trillium Gift of Life Network, responsible for organ and tissue donation and transplantation in Ontario.
+The late Rabbi Dr. Reuven P. Bulka, C.M., was ordained by Rabbi Jacob Joseph Rabbinical Seminary in 1966, received a Ph.D. in Logotherapy from the University of Ottawa in 1971, and an honourary doctorate from Carleton University in 2006.
+He was the spiritual leader of Congregation Machzikei Hadas in Ottawa from 1967 until September 2015 and its Rabbi Emeritus since.
+In June 2013, Rabbi Bulka was appointed to the Order of Canada. .He hosted Sunday Night with Rabbi Bulka on CFRA and chaired the Trillium Gift of Life Network, responsible for organ and tissue donation and transplantation in Ontario.

-Rabbi Bulka has made 345 blood/platelet donations, has authored over 35 books and over 100 articles, is the founder and chair of Ottawa Kindness Week, and recently chaired the Hospice Ottawa West campaign.
+Rabbi Bulka made 345 blood/platelet donations, has authored over 35 books and over 100 articles, was the founder and chair of Ottawa Kindness Week, and chaired the Hospice Ottawa West fundraising campaign.
 He and his wife Leah are blessed with many children and grandchildren, and a number of great-grandchildren.